 Mind doesn’t dominate the body, it “becomes” the body — body and mind are one.

-When it comes to self-healing and health, a holistic approach works.
-Ancient teachings and modern science concur: your body, mind and emotions are part of one integrated system, and that when you influence one aspect of your system you affect all of its aspects.
-Whatever point you begin at, you can change the totality of your system.
+Ancient teachings and modern science concur: your body, mind and emotions are part of one integrated system, and when you influence one aspect of your system, you affect all of it.
+Whatever point you begin from — whether it’s your body, your thoughts or your emotions -- you can change the totality of your system.

-This means that when you influences an aspect of your body in a positive or negative way, it will have the same impact on your mind.
-It also means that when you have an emotional response, it affects what you do and say and how you behave.
+This means that when you activate your body in a positive or negative way, it will have the same impact on your mind.
+And whatever emotional responses you have, affect what you do, say and how you behave.
+When you’re physically tired or ill, you’re less likely to be creative, upbeat or calm.
+Or, when you’re emotionally depressed or down, your posture may reflect how you feel.
 Everything that is “you” is connected.

-Feeling is an art— a rare art.
-But it must be practiced.
+Feeling is an art that few of us have perfect.
+That’s why it must be practiced.

-Emotional engagement is the ability to recognize, understand and navigate your emotional states.
-It’s a learned process that allows you to heal troubling or challenging emotions, change your attitudes and beliefs and acknowledge the emotions of others.
+Emotional engagement is the ability to identify, understand and navigate your emotional states.
+You aren’t born with the ability to overcome rage, envy or fear.
+Overcoming challenging emotions is a learned process that allows you to understand and change your attitudes and beliefs, acknowledge the emotions of others and change your thoughts, feelings and behaviors for the better.

 Understanding how your thoughts and emotions affect every cell in your body — and learning how to change them in a way that is health enhancing — gives you access to the most powerful and empowering health-generating secret on earth.